 The API should provide resource representations based on the expectations of the developers.

-You also have to decide whether or not the Web API should support a default encoding that every implementation has to support.
-You should recommend to support JSON and HTML as encodings for all resources.
-JSON is recommended as it is a commonly used format that is simple to understand and well supported by tools and software libraries; HTML is recommended as it is the standard encoding for Web content.
+When designing an OGC API, a key decision is whether or not the Web API should support a default encoding that every implementation has to support.
+The SWG should recommend supporting JSON and HTML as encodings for all resources.
+JSON is recommended as it is a commonly used format that is simple to understand and well supported by tools and software libraries.
+HTML is recommended as it is the standard encoding for Web content.

-Still, the XML encoding should be supported as it is often required to meet specific security requirements.
-Also, many existing standards and OGC encodings are based on XML.
+Finally an XML encoding should be supported as it is often required to meet specific security requirements.
+Also, many existing IT standards and OGC encodings are based on XML.

 6.3.20.
 Principle #20 - Good APIs are testable from the beginning

-Any OGC Web API developed according to these guidelines can be tested at design phase already.
-Considering all design principles including the identification of resource types, the effect of applying HTTP methods to them, the potential HTTP status codes, etc. provides the basis for documenting and implementing compliance tests in parallel to the API design.
+Any OGC Web API developed according to these guidelines can be tested during its prototyping phase.
+Considering all design principles including the identification of resource types, the effect of applying HTTP methods to them, the potential HTTP status codes, etc. provides the basis for documenting and implementing compliance tests in parallel with the API design and prototyping.

 Annex A: OGC Web API Guidelines